raymondEhlers/aliceDockerCVMFS/README.md

       sudo chmod +x /usr/local/bin/docker-machine-nfs
     ```

-3. Create a docker-machine VM named `default`.
-Note that this will only use the space actually required to store the VM, growing up to 30 GB total.
-The initial size when everything is setup is approximately 2 GB.
+3. Create a docker-machine VM named `default` (`default` is the standard name in the docker-machine universe).
+Note that the initial size when everything is setup is approximately 2 GB.
+The VM will only use the space actually required to store the VM, growing up to 30 GB total.

     ```bash
     $ docker-machine create --driver virtualbox --virtualbox-disk-size "30000" default